TalTech-HPC-Centre/user-guides-staging/_sources/quickstart.md.txt

 The home directory can be accessed from console or by GUI programs, but it cannot be mounted.
 For mounting was created special `smbhome` and `smbgroup` folders (`/gpfs/mariana/smbhome/$USER/` and `/gpfs/mariana/smbgroup/`, respectively).
 More about `smb` folders can be found [here](https://docs-staging.hpc.taltech.ee/quickstart.html#smb-cifs-exported-filesystems).

 Some programs and scripts suppose that files will be transfer to `$SCRATCH` directory at compute node and calculations will be done there.
-If job will be killed due to the time limit back transfer will not occur.
+If job will be killed, for example due  to the time limit back transfer will not occur.
 In this case, user needs to know at which node this job was running (see `slurm-$job_id.stat`), to connect to exactly this node (in example it is green11). `$SCRATCH` directory will be in `/state/partition1/` and corresponds to jobID number.

 	srun -w green11 --pty bash
 	cd /state/partition1/